 The post code is GU16 6TU.

 Windmill Hill is the alternative name for Porridgepot Hill but using the arena on the playing fields on Cyprus Road.
-This is the same venue that Round 1 of the Merida Brass Monkeys and Are You Tough Enough Races start from.
-The course may utilise a little of the familiar Porridgepot trails but it will allow us to make a different course to that at Round 4 of the 2011 Spring series.
+The course may utilise a little of the familiar Porridgepot trails but it will allow us to make different courses.

 [ Entrance Map » ] Take the B3015 Deepcut Bridge Road, turn off east onto Blackdown Road/Newfoundland Road past the Military Museum, turn L into Cyprus Road and follow the car parking signs onto the playing field.

 [ 3D Landscape » ] Tunnel Hill is an area we regularly use for our own rides, often on the way to Porridgepot and Frith Hill.
-For 2008 expect a wholly different course utilising some of the original trails from last year plus new singletrack; such as Deja Vue, P45 and Banana Split.
 The ground drains well thanks to the underlying gravel and sandy base.

 GU12 5RR is the nearest postcode which is Keogh Barracks.
 If you're approaching from Mytchett continue on Mytchett Place Road past the Barracks for 600m to the venue entrance on your left.
 Once into the venue please continue past the Registration/Start area to the car park at the top of the hill.